-What time do supermarkets stop selling alcohol?
+What time do supermarkets start/stop selling alcohol?

 Welcome to 24 Hour Alcohol, the place to find supermarkets, convenience stores and petrol stations/garages licensed to sell alcohol 24 hours, so you can buy booze at anytime of night.

-The times supermarkets such as Tesco, Asda, Sainsbury’s and Morrisons are permitted to sell alcohol depends entirely on the licensing hours granted by the local authority where each supermarket is located.
+The times supermarkets such as Tesco, Asda, Sainsbury’s and Morrisons are permitted to sell alcohol depends entirely on the licensing hours granted by the local authority where each individual supermarket is located.
 In England and Wales, thanks to the Licensing Act 2003 (the law which introduced 24 hour drinking) shops can sell alcohol 24 hours if they have been granted a licence allowing them to do so.
 In Scotland, alcohol is not sold in shops from 10pm at night until 10am the next morning (though some stores may have further restrictions).

 Guidance issued by the Home Office states “shops, stores and supermarkets should normally be free to provide sales of alcohol for consumption off the premises at any times when the retail outlet is open for shopping unless there are good reasons, based on the licensing objectives, for restricting those hours”.

 Do 24 hour Tesco stores sell alcohol all night?